career decision

 'Choosing a career is one thing, ending up doing it is another'.
 Success is hinged on preparation.
 To learn what preparation involves, click and expand 'Seeking employment' button below:

-On merit alone, it is not that difficult to get a job you have the right knowledge and skills to do.
-What often happens to be an obstacle in getting a job is knowledge and skills mismatch, when someone is looking for a border collie (working dog) you do not recommend a poodle (pet dog) as a substitute.
+On merit alone, that is, based only on your personal qualities and not on what other people say or perceive them, it is not that difficult to get a job you have the right knowledge and skills to do.
+What often happens to be an obstacle in getting a job is knowledge and skills mismatch, when someone is looking for a border collie, that is, a supremely intelligent, energetic, graceful member of working dog family bred specifically for work, you do not recommend a poodle, the most intelligent, elegant, lively, fun member of working dog family bred specifically as a pet as a substitute.

 To get a job all you have to do is exhibit your knowledge and skills to human resources or appointed in-house or third party delegate(s) or agencies, on paper or web, through CVs, application forms, covering letters and in person through job interviews; preliminary success comes from effective written communication and final a combination of verbal and body language where all depends on your attitude, ability to pay attention, evaluate and retain information.

 The function of recruitment is to attract potential candidates.
-This is done through vacancy/job advertisements on media; A job advert comprises job description - all the necessary information about role and responsibilties of a vacancy that can assist a candidate's decision to pursue it or not.
-The type of media used depends on the role.
-Today, due to decline in newspaper readership and widespread use of World Wide Web and Internet, both desktop and mobile devices are media of choice.
+This is done through vacancy/job advertisements on media; A job advert comprises job description, that is, all the necessary information about role and responsibilties of a vacancy that can assist a candidate's decision to pursue it or not.
+The type of media used depends on the role, today, due to decline in newspaper readership and widespread use of World Wide Web and Internet, both desktop and mobile devices are media of choice.
 Recruiters use both their own websites and specialist third party job boards to place ads.

 Job description